timotejroiko/wetf/README.md

 `Map`, `Set`, `Date`, `Error`, `ArrayBuffer`, `DataView`, `Function`, `RegExp`

-Methods to create and support some of these types and objects might be added in the future, feel free to open a feature request issue.
+Methods to create and support some of these types and objects might be added in the future, feel free to open a feature request or issue.

 The following JS objects may have special rules and behavior:

-Symbols are stringified to `Symbol(description)` and encoded using the same rules as strings.
+`Symbol`s are stringified to `Symbol(description)` and encoded as strings.

-ArrayBuffer and DataView are not directly supported, but Buffer and TypedArrays are.
+`ArrayBuffer` and `DataView` are not directly supported, but Buffer and TypedArrays are.

 ## Unpacker

 The **Wetf** Unpacker is used to convert ETF binary data into JavaScript objects and values.
-Unpacker contains a single `unpack` function that synchronously processes the binary data and returns a JavaScript value.
+An Unpacker instance contains a single `unpack` method that synchronously processes the binary data and returns a JavaScript value.

 ```js
 const unpacker = new Unpacker({